kormax/android-observe-mode-demo/README.md

 # Overview

-This project provides a demonstration of [Observe Mode](https://developer.android.com/reference/android/nfc/NfcAdapter#isObserveModeSupported()) feature introduced in Android 15, which enables NFC hardware to listen to reader polling without responding to it.
+This project demonstrates the [Observe Mode](https://developer.android.com/develop/connectivity/nfc/hce#observe-mode) feature introduced in Android 15, which lets NFC hardware to listen to reader polling without responding to it, so apps can anticipate the reader and prepare to interact with it before commencing the transaction.

-The application allows a user to look at the polling frames sent by the reader, with the following data:
+The application lets you inspect the polling frames sent by the reader with the following details:
-* Type (A, B, F, U*, ON, OFF);
+* Type of the frame (A, B, F, U*, ON, OFF);
 * Delta, the amount of time since a previous polling loop frame;
 * Adjusted gain value;
 * Payload data.